sdanyliv/CodeJam/NuGet/Readme.txt

 * ReflectionExtensions.IsAnonymous methods
 * string.ToInt and ToDouble methods
 * OptionalElementValue overload
+* Min/MaxItem renamed to Min/MaxBy
-* Min/MaxItem now returns default (TSource) when no elements in collection in all overloads
+* Min/MaxBy now throws exception when no not null elements in collection in all overloads
+* Min/MaxByOrDefault, returns default(TSource) if no not null elements in source added
 * Refactoring
 * Fixes and code cleanup